Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

 other packages in your Comparator run will test for the change in score between your most recent score, and the previous score.
 In this case, `threshold:` is set to `"GREATER"`, which means the most recent score must be greater than the previous in order to pass.
-As opposed to `compare.A`, `compare.default` will check scores from a different version (in this example, it'll compare scores between the current version, and `version: "1.0.1"`.
+As opposed to `compare.A`, `compare.default` will check scores from a different version (in this example, it'll compare scores between the current version, and `compareVersion: "1.0.1"`.

 * Inside these `compare.X` branches exists various configurations you can set.